History of the Dallas Mavericks: 2009–10: Return to the elites

-After a disappointing loss to the Nuggets in the playoffs, the Mavericks entered the off-season with many questions about the future construction of the team.
+After a disappointing loss to the Nuggets in the playoffs, the Mavericks entered the off-season with multiple questions about the future construction of the team.
 They began by re-signing Jason Kidd to a three-year contract extension, which took care of their pending point guard issue.
 The Mavericks also made a move to compound their age problem, by trading for former all-star small forward Shawn Marion.
 In a three-team deal with the Grizzlies and Raptors, the Mavericks sent swing-man Antoine Wright along with defensive stalwart Devean George to Toronto, while aging guard Jerry Stackhouse landed in Memphis.
 Dallas also acquired burly center Nathan Jawai, and Kris Humphries.
-Many analysts viewed this as a beneficial trade for the Mavericks, being that it countered their age issues, while simultaneously providing them with more depth on the bench.
+Multiple analysts viewed this as a beneficial trade for the Mavericks, being that it countered their age issues, while simultaneously providing them with more depth on the bench.
 The Mavericks also added veteran forwards Tim Thomas, Drew Gooden, and Quinton Ross.

-These moves proved successful, because after dropping the season opener to the Wizards, the Mavericks went on to beat many contenders such as the Los Angeles Lakers, San Antonio Spurs, Houston Rockets, and the Phoenix Suns which was something that the Mavericks had been unable to do the last two seasons.
+These moves proved successful, because after dropping the season opener to the Wizards, the Mavericks went on to beat multiple contenders such as the Los Angeles Lakers, San Antonio Spurs, Houston Rockets, and the Phoenix Suns which was something that the Mavericks had been unable to do the last two seasons.

 A day before the trade deadline, the Mavericks instigated a block-buster deal.
 The trade sent Josh Howard, James Singleton, and Drew Gooden to the Washington Wizards in exchange for Caron Butler, Brendan Haywood, and Deshawn Stevenson.
 The Mavericks felt that this trade was necessary due to Howard's declining performance and apparent unhappiness with the Mavericks organization.
-Many NBA analysts felt that this was a good move, because not only did it remove a disgruntled Howard from the line-up, it simultaneously brought Dirk Nowitzki a quality supporting cast, with many believing that the Mavs could contend for a title after the trade went through.
+Some NBA analysts felt that this was a good move, because not only did it remove a disgruntled Howard from the line-up, it simultaneously brought Dirk Nowitzki a quality supporting cast, with some believing that the Mavs could contend for a title after the trade went through.
 The trade clearly worked, because the new-look Mavericks came out of the all-star break with a vengeance.
 On January 24, 2010, the Dallas Mavericks routed The New York Knicks 128–78.
 This was the third largest margin of victory in NBA history.
 The previous largest margin of victory for the Mavericks was 45 points.
 After dropping the second-half opener to the Oklahoma City Thunder, the Mavericks went on to win 13-straight games before losing to the New York Knicks.
 On April 10, the Mavericks clinched the Southwest division after defeating the Portland Trail Blazers 83–77.
 The Mavericks finished the season with an impressive 55–27 record, good enough for the second seed in the Western Conference.
 The Mavericks then entered the postseason with quite a bit of optimism and an assurance that they could seriously contend for a title.